 The participants will collectively create a continuous 24-hour video recording.
-This recording will be a “time capsule” documenting a day and night in a given social surrounding (city, district).
-The video should ideally never cut, it should be a nearly continuous stream.
+This recording will be a “time capsule” documenting a day and night in their chosen surrounding (city).
+The video should ideally never cut.
+It should be a nearly continuous stream.
 The participants will have to:

 - Form small groups that are in charge of a certain time segment of the 24 hours.